SmileJakoby/startup/README.md

 [My Notes](notes.md)

-Everyone in the world contributes to clicking a penguin, over and over.
+Everyone in the world contributes to clicking a button, over and over.
 Potential features include:
-* Global leaderboard, with a username/password long
+* Global leaderboard, with a username/password login
-* Unlockable skins for the penguin after reaching certain milestones.
+* Unlockable skins for the button after reaching certain milestones.
 Some are global, some are personal.
 * A lucky umbrella, occasionally sent out by the server, which is worth 100 clicks!
 * A banner ad so I can make millions
 * Whatever else this class requires

 > [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
 >  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

-## 🚀 Specification Deliverable
+## 🚀 Specification Deliverable.

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.